 very nation has its cultural roots.
-Americans are looked upon as more prudish.
-Janet Jackson's breast popped out at the Super Bowl and they held Senate hearings.
+American were looked upon as more prudish.
+Janet Jackson's breast popped out at the Super bowl and they has Senate hearings.
 The Attorney General Ashcroft put a tarp around the statue of Justice because her breasts were bare.
 Vice President Pence has done the same thing.
 In Europe, statues of naked people fill the fountains all over the continent and nobody gets upset.
 If American politicians had their way, they would cover them all.
 Obviously, America has been shaped by the fact the pilgrims were Puritans who where religious fanatics.
-When they ruled Britain under Oliver Cromwell, they made it a felony for men to kiss their wives in public.
+When they ruled Britain under Oliver Cromwell, they made it a felony to kiss your wife in public.

-If we are going to look at China's real estate with an open mind, we must understand their culture as well.
+If we are going to look at Chin's real estate with an open mind, we must understand their culture as well.
 Briefly, land ownership rights in China are important to understand.
 After the People's Republic of China was established in 1949, the government imposed several waves of confiscation of land, including that of "counter-revolutionaries," land formerly owned by the Kuo Minh

 Tang government, property of large landlords, foreign capitalists, and subsequently most urban residential property and rural agricultural land.
 Despite the Marxist theory that was used to justify these confiscations, and that holds that all land is ultimately owned by the state, individuals and families, especially in rural areas, were acquiring land rights as early as the mid-1950s.
-Kate Xiao Zhou wrote a classic piece on the subject, How the Farmers Changed China: Power of the People (1996).
-As mentioned, the advent of baochan daohu, turned agricultural production over to individual households.
+Kate Xiao Zhou wrote a classic piece on the subject, How THE FARMERS CHANGED CHINA: POWER OF THE PEOPLE (1996).
+At page 46, you will find a description of the advent of baochan daohu, the turning of agricultural production over to individual households.
 This policy began in the mid-1950s and has proceeded at a steady pace since the late 1970s.
-Unlike the Russians who clung to ideology, China quickly realized that growing food was not its management specialty.
+Unlike the Russian who clung to ideology, Chine quickly realized that growing food was not its management specialty.

-Therefore, we tend for find the same trend emerge in Eastern Europe after the fall of Communism there as well.
-Suddenly, people could own a home that they were not allowed to own previously.
-Therefore, owning a home became, not a luxury, but a political statement and a necessity.
+Therefore, we tend for find the same trend emerged in Eastern Europe after the fall of Communism there as well.
+Suddenly, people could own a home that they were not allowed to do previously.
+Therefore, owning a home became not a luxury, but a political statement and a necessity.
 It was not rooted in get rich quick schemes.

-In China, it has been easy to get mortgages from Chinese banks because of this cultural distinction.
+In China, it has been easy to get mortgage from Chinese bank because of this cultural distinction.
 The conditions have also been rather simple.
-First, you should have a job and your salary should be double your monthly repayment.
+First you should have a job and your salary should be double your monthly repayment.
 Secondly, you need to buy a house or some other fixed assets which can be sold easily.
 Finally, you should have a source of repayment and then you also need a pledge.

 As for interest, the policy of the interest rates is set by the People's Bank of China unlike that in the West.
-There are some conditions that the down payment should not be funded with off-market loans.
+There are some conditions that the down payment should not be funded with offmarket loans.
 Nevertheless, banks are free to add a premium to the base rate set by the PBOC.

 Many have been circumventing the loan qualifications which tend to make it more like a US real estate bubble of 2007.
-Home prices have risen so high in some big cities that buyers were seeking consumer loans to fund their down payments.
+Home prices have risen so high in some big cities, that buyers were seeking consumer loans to fund their down payments.
 The outstanding individual mortgage loans rose almost 31% by the end of 2017 from the year before compared to 20.1 trillion yuan, according to the PBOC.